-Grades 11-12 one unit, one year This course focuses on the processes of evolution and the patterns generated by these processes.
-We will seek explanations for such patterns of diversity and for the apparent "good fit" of organisms Topics covered include elementary to their environment. population genetics, the theory of evolution by natural selection, concepts of fitness and adaptation, genetic and developmental bases of evolutionary change, modes of speciation, molecular evolution, principles of systematic biology, paleontology, and macroevolutionary trends in evolution, extinction, and human evolution.
+This course focuses on the processes of evolution and the patterns generated by these processes.
+We will seek explanations for such patterns of diversity and for the apparent "good fit" of organisms to their environment.
+Topics covered include elementary population genetics, the theory of evolution by natural selection, concepts of fitness and adaptation, genetic and developmental bases of evolutionary change, modes of speciation, molecular evolution, principles of systematic biology, paleontology, and macroevolutionary trends in evolution, extinction, and human evolution.